ArjunS07/arjuns07.github.io/content/projects/bot-xchange/index.md

 4. Defined a structure for participants' programs to make trades, and write a 'coderunner' to execute trades for those programs.
 It would take a Pandas DataFrame consisting of stock market data we scraped in step 1, and pass it to the team's `make_trades()` function, revealing one new day of price data every time.
 It would do this 50 times.
 It had code to keep track of the team's profit, and had extensive logging for each of the 50 'days' in which trades were made.

-5. Write a sample program to test the viability of the event.
+5. Write a sample program to test the feasibility of the event.
 We used a simple algorithm to make trades after getting price predictions from our LSTM model, and made around ~30% profit.
-This program was rather complicated to develop, and involved a lot of work by the [other student](https://github.com/Advay168) and I.
+The code for this was rather complex, and involved a lot of work by the [other student](https://github.com/Advay168) and I.

 6. Extensively document the requirements for the event.
 We put together a sample machine learning model with an even simpler trading algorithm, and gave it to teams in the starter pack document.

+I contributed extensively to all of these aspects, particularly 1, 2, 3, and 6.